kbourne/kmeansk9s.github.io/canc_traj_code/README.md

 ### What is in this repo?
 ---

-> **Warning**
-> Be careful running this with elevated privileges.
-Code execution can be achieved with write permissions on the config file.

 In this repo are Jupyter Notebooks that run:

 + Back up dotfiles _from where they live on the system_.